 Two websites serve as key resources for answering questions about peanut allergies.
 PreventPeanutAllergies.org is designed to help parents take the first step to prevent their child from developing a peanut allergy with information about NIAID guidelines, tips on feeding peanut foods, and help to determine when a child may be at risk.
 PeanutAllergyFacts.org is an online resource for multiple audiences looking for evidence-based information regarding peanut allergy management, research and FAQs.

 How does the National Peanut Board promote USA-grown peanuts domestically?

 NPB’s business building efforts are strategically focused through partnerships to add new sales and retail channels and to increase peanut product offerings.
 This is accomplished with layered, innovative marketing, advertising, public relations and promotional efforts.

 NPB works to stimulate new peanut product development by working directly with culinary, food service and retail professionals.
 As a result, new concepts for peanuts, peanut butter, peanut oil and peanut flour are continually appearing on menus and retail shelves across the country.
 In fact, according to retail data, the number of new peanut product introductions rose 102 percent from 2012-2016 (Mintel, Global New Products Database).

 We also build relationships with university and college food service directors and departments across the nation, to reach more than three million new consumers each year, at locations where tens of thousands of meals are served daily.

-Through aggressive media relations efforts, the Board generates hundreds of millions of additional consumer impressions of peanuts and peanut products in print, TV, radio and online with “earned media.”
+Through media relations efforts, the Board generates hundreds of millions of additional consumer impressions of peanuts and peanut products in print, TV, radio and online with “earned media.”
 We focus on putting credible spokespeople in front of consumers and food influencers to talk about the nutritional benefits, culinary versatility and value of USA-grown peanuts.